puppetlabs/puppetserver/documentation/install_from_packages.markdown

 canonical: "/puppetserver/latest/install_from_packages.html"
 ---

 Puppet Server is a required application that runs on the Java Virtual Machine (JVM).
-It performs the role of the master node that controls configuration information for one or more managed agent nodes
+It performs the role of a central node that controls configuration information for one or more managed agent nodes.

 > Note: If you have any issues with the steps below, submit these to our [bug tracker](https://tickets.puppet.com/browse/SERVER).

 ## Before you begin

-Review the system requirements and make sure you have a supported version of Java.
+Review the supported operating systems and make sure you have a supported version of Java.

 ### Supported operating systems